I photographed inside this shack in Coaldale, PA. I was drawn to the blue tarp and when I returned this summer, the shack was gone.

 Teens hanging on a hot evening.
 John introduced himself as a rapper and proceeded to sing his sad rap.
 His friends covered their ears.

-Dripping Coal After this, coal went to a breaker, which broke the coal into different sizes.
-There are no more breaker boys; it’s now done by machines.
+After this, coal went to a breaker, which broke it into different sizes.
+There are no more breaker boys; it’s sorted by machines.

 I Make Rat Bikes that Run on Gas He is an engineer who reconstructs bikes and is clever about how he converts bicycles into motorbikes.